The landscapes and wildlife of southwest England

 Wildlife ranges from bluebells and bee orchids to basking sharks and buzzards, taking in many of the southwest’s common plant and animal species, plus some of its lesser known ones.

-Wild Southwest is the first book to have been published by Nigel’s own publishing company, Aquaterra Publishing, though it has since been joined by two further titles, namely Beautiful Devon and Beautiful Cornwall.
+Wild Southwest was the first book to have been published by Nigel’s own publishing company, Aquaterra Publishing, though it has since been joined by three further titles, namely Beautiful Devon, Beautiful Cornwall and Beautiful Somerset.

 Some Wild Southwest info:

 |Dimensions||260 x 210 mm|

 |No of words||25,000 approx|

 |No of photos||300 approx|